 Educational Resources for Kids

-Additional 75 trees will be planted in September and November of 2019 in the following locations: (a) Columcille Megalith Park in Bangor, PA; and (b) South Branch Preserve in Mt.
+Additional 85 trees were planted in September and November of 2019 in Columcille Megalith Park in Bangor, PA and South Branch Preserve in Mt.
 Olive, NJ.
-The plantings will include two groups of trees: (a) American chestnut hybrids; and (b) pure American C. dentata from mature parents that survived the blight and are producing chestnut seeds.
-Along with planting the American Chestnut trees, we will plant companion plants to promote the trees’ optimal health and growth.
-We will track and compare health and growth of the two groups, the impact of the companion plants and other biological factors.
-During the planting events, we will offer educational and hands-on workshops for children and families and encourage them to participate continuously as citizen scientists by contributing time, effort and observations by recording and sharing their findings throughout the tree planting and growing phases.
+The plantings included two groups of trees: (a) American chestnut hybrids; and (b) pure American C. dentata from mature parents that survived the blight and are producing chestnut seeds.
+Along with planting the American Chestnut trees, we planted native companion plants to promote the trees’ optimal health and growth.
+We rack and compare health and growth of the two groups, the impact of the companion plants and other biological factors.
+During the planting events, we offered educational and hands-on workshops for children and families and encouraged them to participate continuously as citizen scientists by contributing time, effort and observations by recording and sharing their findings throughout the tree planting and growing phases.

 To this date, all but one planted trees survive and are healthy.